danieljharvey/functional-programming-is-boring/README.md

-# :egg: Functional Programming Is Boring
+# :egg: Functional Programming Is Boring :egg:

 ## A completely OK short course on FP for Bulb Engineers.